-Semester B.SM.S.
-B.SM.Eng.: Full-time B.SM.Eng.: Part-time Under- grad Junior year bmit an online application for the pathway ttps://eng.famu.fsu.edu/cee/bs-meng-pathway) Senior year Take two 5000-level courses (a total Apply to the M.S. program (see 1 M Eng. program Apply to the M.S. program (see section 2.1); Find a thesis advisor and begin research work.
-Apply to the M.Eng. (see section 2.2).
-Grad Semester 1 9 hours of coursework and 3 hours of thesis; Take the RCR Training (see section 4.3) 12 hours of coursework 6 hours of coursework Semester 2 9 hours of coursework and 3 hours of thesis; Defend thesis 12 hours of coursework 6 hours of coursework Semester 3 if research work is not sufficient, Semester 3 may be needed N/A 6 hours of coursework Semester 4 N/A N/A 6 hours of coursework
+Semester B.SM.Eng.: Full-time B.SM.Eng.: Part-time B.SM.S.
+Under- Junior year Su bmit an online ap pplication for the pathway grad (http s://eng.famu.fsu. .edu/cee/bs-meng-pathway) Senior year Tak e two 5000-level courses (a total of 6 hours) Apply to the M 1.Eng. program Apply to the M.S. program (see (see sect tion 2.2). section 2.1); Find a thesis advisor and begin research work.
+Grad Semester 1 Complete the internal credit transfer form (FSU students only) 12 hours of 6 hours of 9 hours of coursework and 3 hours of coursework coursework thesis; Take the RCR Training (see section 4.3) Semester 2 12 hours of 6 hours of 9 hours of coursework and 3 hours of coursework coursework thesis; Defend thesis Semester 3 N/A 6 hours of if research work is not sufficient, coursework Semester 3 may be needed Semester 4 N/A 6 hours of N/A coursework